mklarqvist/libflagstats/README.md

 # FlagStats

 These functions compute the summary statistics for the SAM FLAG field (flagstat) using fast SIMD instructions.
-These functions use a modified [positional-popcount](https://github.com/mklarqvist/positional-popcount) subroutine that assumes that data is available as contiguous streams (e.g. column projection).
+They are based on the [positional-popcount](https://github.com/mklarqvist/positional-popcount) (`pospopcnt`) subroutines and assumes that data is available as contiguous streams (e.g. column projection).
+In this example, we use block sizes of 512k records (1 MB).

 ## Speedup

-This benchmark shows the speedup of the pospopcnt algorithms used on x86 CPUs compared to samtools using a human HiSeqX readset with 824,541,892 reads.
+This benchmark shows the speedup of the pospopcnt algorithms compared to [samtools](https://github.com/samtools/samtools) using a human HiSeqX readset with 824,541,892 reads.
 See [Results](#results) for additional information.
-On a represenative readset (see [Results](#results)), these functions are 2562.4-fold faster compared to BAM and 402.6-fold faster compared to CRAM.
+On this readset, the pospopcnt-based functions are 2562.4-fold faster compared to BAM and 402.6-fold faster compared to CRAM.
 Note that the BAM format does not have column projection capabilities.
-Around 80% of the CPU time spent is retrieving data from disk.
+Around 80% of the CPU time is spent retrieving data from disk for the `pospopcnt`-functions.

 | Approach        | Time       | Speedup |
 |-----------------|------------|---------|